SecureVisa Logo Black SVG file Format

 What you decide now:

-🔹 Map your features to VARA activities: Exchange/Trading, Brokerage, Custody/Wallets, VA Issuance/Tokenization, Transfers/Settlement, Advisory.
+Before you launch your platform, accurately map all features to specific VARA licensed activities: Exchange/Trading, Brokerage, Custody/Wallets, VA Issuance/Tokenization, Transfers/Settlement, and Advisory.
+For complete coverage, also check overlaps outside VARA’s scope:

 Why it matters: